-'''

 --set compression-mechanism: gzip

-'''

 Compression cannot be disabled or turned off once configured for the logger.
 Therefore, careful planning is required to determine your logging requirements including log rotation and retention with regards to compressed logs.
-2. View the Log Publishers.
+2. If needed, view log publishers with the following command: